The Future

 During the long period of armistice, which has not yet

-formally ended, this reality about Israel's claim to the land
+formally ended, this reality about Israel 's claim to the land

 has been obscured because the great powers prevailed upon

-ground that such settlements were an "obstacle to peace."
+ground that such settlements were an "obstacle to

 As it turned out, the Israeli settlements in the West Bank